emmaghug/FoodGroups/index.md

-##FoodGroup

-You can use the [editor on GitHub](https://github.com/emmaghug/FoodGroups/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+FoodGroup

 ### FoodGroups

 FoodGroups allows roommates to easily divide the costs of groceries and utilties amoung one another and to transfer funds straight between checking accounts.
+Now you don't have to deal with your roommate mooching off of your food.

 ```markdown
 Syntax highlighted code block